Rhapsody: A Musical Adventure: Battles

-The battles are fought in a tactical role-playing game fashion.
-However, unlike other games in this genre, the battles tend to last less than a minute, with the exception of boss battles, and require little tactics.
+The battles are fought in a tactical role-playing game fashion, but unlike other games in this genre, the battles tend to last less than a minute, with the exception of boss battles, and require little tactics.
 This makes the game stand out in its genre and may have also led to its limited mainstream success with more hardcore players of the genre.

 Cornet is the main character, but mainly offers support in battle, as puppets that are found throughout the game do most of the fighting for her.
 Kururu never actually fights in any battles in the original, though she does in the remake for the DS.
 Each character learns different skills as they level up, except Cornet (in the original only), who has attacks called Rewards.
 Cornet can blow her horn during battle to power up the puppets and gain appreciation points, which allow her to unleash these devastating techniques.
 Most Rewards are represented by foods, such as flan, cake, and candy.

 Like in most tactical RPGs, each character has a certain move number and can attack at a certain distance.
 Most party members can only attack at close range, unless he or she has a long-range skill.
 Each character can also equip three accessories and use items.
-The game features some normal status problems (sleep, paralysis, etc.) like in most console RPGs, but has some original ones too, such as frog and philanthropy.
+The game features some normal status problems (sleep, paralysis, etc.) like in most console RPGs, but has some original ones too, such as turtle and philanthropy.
 Each enemy also has an element (thunder, wind, earth, fire, water, dark, holy) and a weakness to the opposite element.
 Each element has its own set of spells, which can be used to take advantage of such weaknesses.

 Unlike in most tactical RPGs, instead of gaining experience points each turn, all the characters get the same number of points at the end of battle.
 After earning enough experience points, the character will level up and become stronger and possibly learn a spell.
 There are also skill points, gained when a character strikes the finishing blow.
 The more of these points a character has, the higher his or her critical rate becomes.
 Inotium, the in-game money, is also won after every battle.
 Occasionally monsters will join Cornet after they are defeated.
 These monsters can then be used in battle, like puppets, and can use special monster abilities.

 Plot

 Story

 The game centers around the adventures of Cornet, a girl who can talk to puppets and has a magical horn that grants wishes, and Kururu, a puppet that has the heart and soul of a human.
-The majority of the game is about Cornet and Kururu trying to save Prince Ferdinand (whom Cornet is in love with) after he has been turned to stone by the self-proclaimed "most beautiful witch in the world."
+The majority of the game is about Cornet and Kururu trying to save Prince Ferdinand (whom Cornet is in love with) after he has been turned to stone by the self-proclaimed "most beautiful witch in the world".
 The witch, Marjoly, also has a crush on the prince and meant to put him to sleep, but messed up the spell and accidentally turned him to stone.